Best Budget Smart Trainers 2018

 Figuring out which model is the best entry-level smart trainer isn't as cut and dry as you would hope.
 An aspect that complicates the matter is that pricing varies dramatically depending on what country you reside in.
 For example, trainers from Tacx and Elite are more affordably priced in Europe than they are in the USA, and Wahoo products are the opposite.

 If you don't live in the United States, the best affordable entry-level smart trainer is the Tacx Flow Smart.
 It's a "wheel-on" trainer that offers a maximum resistance of 800 watts.
 It measures speed, cadence, and power, but its accuracy can be off by up to 10%.
 Not having accurate metrics is one of the things you give up when choosing the entry-level option.
+If you're not familiar with the difference between wheel-on and "direct-drive" trainers, check out our Understanding Bike Trainer Tech article.

 In last year's article we choose the Elite Qubo Digital Smart B+ as our pick for the best entry-level smart trainer.
 If you live in the USA, this is still the best option in 2018, as they can be purchased for around $350 USD.
 Like the Tax Flow Smart, the Qubo Digital Smart B+ is a wheel-on trainer that provides great value for the money, but suffers from inaccurate metrics.
 Wheel-on trainers also require a short calibration process every time they're used.